quantumopticslkb-user/LKB_mkdocs/docs/programming/index.md

 The most used language in the team.
 Mandatory to interface with the lab's equipment.

+Here is a [guide](https://github.com/Quantum-Optics-LKB/Workshops/blob/main/2024-11/PythonAndGoodCoding/python_basics.md) with links to simple tutorial to master the basic tools we often use.

 ### Installation advice

 You can install python throught [Conda-forge](https://conda-forge.org/) or if you are a nerd [MAMBAFORGE](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).